(To take effect from October, 1988)

 6.2.
-Supply WFUMB and the editor-in-chief of WFUMB’s official journal with advance information on their own meetings and activities.
+Supply WFUMB and the editor-in-chief of WFUMB’s official journals with advance information on their own meetings and activities.

 6.3.
-Notify WFUMB of changes in leadership, changes in membership numbers, and changes to their constitution and bylaws.
+Notify WFUMB of changes in leadership, changes in membership numbers, and any substantive changes to their constitution and bylaws.

-(a) The per capita membership dues will be determined annually by the Administrative Council.
+(a) The per capita membership dues will be determined by the Administrative Council.

-(b) Annual dues from Affiliated Organizations are based upon 100% of the number of members in the categories of membership of the organization that have been chosen for affiliation.
+(b) Annual dues from Affiliated Organizations are based upon 100% of the number of members in all the categories of membership of the organization, except the student category, for affiliation.

-(c) Not later than 1 March of each calendar year, each Affiliated Organization shall send to WFUMB an annual dues payment based on the fee designated in 6.5.(a) and the number of members as designated in 6.5.(b), at 31 December of the prior year.
-The Affiliated Organization shall also specify which categories of membership are to be affiliated to WFUMB.
+(d) Not later than 1 March of each calendar year, each Affiliated Organization shall send to WFUMB an annual dues payment based on the fee designated in 6.5.(a) and the number of members as designated in 6.5.(b), calculated on the basis of the members at 31 December of the prior year.

 The following privileges and rights are granted to Affiliated Organizations by virtue of their affiliation: